 Boston may not be the warmest place to spend spring break, but it’s full of exciting activities and places to explore all year round.
-As the days get longer and winter weather makes its slow exit from the city, there are more and more opportunities to see what makes Beantown special.
+As the days get longer and warmer, there are more and more opportunities to see what makes Beantown special.
 Whether you’re currently enrolled at Emerson College or just visiting, we’ve compiled a list of five local favorites to check out during your spring break in Boston.
 Grab your coat and let’s check them out!

 1. Visit the Charles River Esplanade

 Spring break in Boston would be incomplete without a trip to the Charles River Esplanade.
-Traversing the three miles of paths that make up the Esplanade is a favorite activity for students, locals, and visitors alike.
+Traversing the three-mile Esplanade is a favorite activity for students, locals, and visitors alike.
 With beautiful views of the Charles River and Cambridge across the water, it’s a perfect place to spend an afternoon in the fresh air.
-Lace up your walking shoes, grab a Bluebike, or just park yourself on a blanket to people-watch in one of Boston’s classic spots.
+Lace up your walking shoes, grab a Bluebike, or just sit and people-watch in one of Boston’s classic spots.

 2. Check out the local museums.

 Maybe you want to spend your break diving into Boston’s art scene – luckily for you, there are plenty of options!
-The Museum of Fine Arts is a local staple, featuring everything from ancient artifacts to art of the 2000s in its Fenway location.
-If you prefer your art on the funky side, the Institute of Contemporary Art in Seaport is the place for you.
-Or maybe you want to explore the former home of a Boston socialite at the Isabella Stewart Gardner Museum, where you can learn about the still-unsolved heist of 1990 that saw 13 paintings disappear from Gardner’s extensive collection.
+The Museum of Fine Arts is a local staple, featuring everything from ancient artifacts to art of the 2000s.
+If you prefer art on the funkier side, the Institute of Contemporary Art in Seaport is the place for you.
+Or maybe you want to explore the former home of a Boston socialite at the Isabella Stewart Gardner Museum.
+At this museum you can learn about the still-unsolved heist of 1990 that saw 13 paintings disappear from Gardner’s extensive collection.
 Wherever you go, don’t forget your student ID!
 Students receive heavily discounted or even free admission at Boston’s many museums.

 3. Shop and dine at Bow Market.

 Tucked away in Somerville’s Union Square is Bow Market, a warehouse-turned-mini-mall full of local shops and eateries.
-Shop vintage clothes and vinyl records, catch a show at the comedy club, grab a local beer and South American comfort food – or maybe all of the above!
-For the literary among us, don’t miss out on a trip to Wild Child, a bookstore and natural wine seller that focuses on books by women, BIPOC, and LGBTQ+ authors.
+Shop vintage clothes and vinyl records, catch a show at the comedy club, or grab a local beer and South American comfort food – or maybe all of the above!
+For the literary among us, don’t miss out on a trip to Wild Child.
+A bookstore and natural wine seller, Wild Child focuses on books by women, BIPOC, and LGBTQ+ authors.

 4. Explore the Arnold Arboretum.